tduyng/gozzi/docs/guide/features/diagrams.md

 }
 ```

+### CDN fails to load (network issues)

+**Problem:** Corporate firewall or network blocks CDN access.

+**Solution:** Use self-hosted MermaidJS (see [Option 2: Self-Hosted](#option-2-self-hosted)).

 ## FAQ

-**Q: Why not render Mermaid server-side like KaTeX?**
+**Q: Why client-side rendering instead of build-time?**
-A: Server-side Mermaid would require:
+A: Client-side Mermaid provides:

--   Node.js + Mermaid CLI installed on build server
--   ~500MB dependencies
--   Slower builds
--   Loss of interactive features (hover, click, pan/zoom)
+- Interactive features (hover, click, pan/zoom)
--   No dynamic theme switching
+- Dynamic theme switching

-Client-side rendering is simpler and more feature-rich for diagrams.
+- No build dependencies (Node.js, Mermaid CLI)
+- Simpler cross-platform builds
+- ~200KB JavaScript is reasonable for modern web

 **Q: Can I use Mermaid offline/without CDN?**
-A: Currently, Gozzi uses the CDN version automatically.
-For offline use, you would need to modify `app/markdown/mermaid.go` to point to a self-hosted version.
-This is an advanced customization.
+A: Yes!
+Use the self-hosted option.
+Download MermaidJS and include it from your `static/` directory.
+See [Option 2: Self-Hosted](#option-2-self-hosted).

 **Q: Does this work with all Mermaid diagram types?**
 A: Yes!
 Gozzi uses standard mermaid code blocks, so all [Mermaid diagram types](https://mermaid.js.org/intro/syntax-reference.html) are supported.